guitarino/guitarino.github.io/content/IsThisReal.md

 "Yeah, at around that time, I realized how to make a sort of a... brain inside a computer... and I hooked it up to the game my company is developing.
 It's all rather technical, but in simpler words, I kind of made characters, and, well, the whole game... sentient.
 That's why it looks so realistic, and the characters behave real, do things, talk, joke around."

-"How's that possible... they're... in a computer?
+"How's that possible?
+They're in the computer!
 Why did you help them?"

 "They don't know it's a game.
 To them, it's real life.
 They feel, and breathe, and love.
 A developer has to take care of his people, you know, even if they're virtual."